slatedocs/slate/source/includes/users.md

 }
 ```

+This endpoint returns a list of User resources.

 ## Get a specific User

-Get a specific User resource.

 ```http
 GET /api/v2/users/599/ HTTP/1.1